visual bubble

 • Discussions on clinical implications and real-world application

-• Curated episodes highlighting recent journal content
+• Curated episodes that highlight recent journal content

 Listen during your commute, between rounds, or whenever it’s convenient.